Stratio/cassandra-lucene-index/examples/spark/README.rst

 		};

-The examples calcules the mean of temp_value based in several CQL lucene queries, every example can be executed via spark-submit or in a spark-shell
+The examples calculates the mean of temp_value based in several CQL lucene queries, every example can be executed via spark-submit or in a spark-shell